xaralis/django-static-sitemaps/README.md

 ``STATICSITEMAPS_LANGUAGE``
     Language code to use when generating the sitemaps.
 Defaults to ``LANGUAGE_CODE`` setting.

-``STATICSITEMAPS_PING_GOOGLE``
-    Boolean determining whether to ping google after sitemaps have been updated.
-Defaults to ``True``.
-Please note that google will only be notified if something changed in the sitemap file set.

 ``STATICSITEMAPS_REFRESH_AFTER``
     How often (in minutes) should the celery task be run.
 Defaults to 60 minutes.